 Phase 0: Getting Started: Topic Exploration and Selection

-In the spring, I'll be embarking on a journey that I've never experienced before - Microcampus.
-During my stay, I'll be investigating Local Spirits/Legends/Stories (more specifically the ficus tree and how people interact with them) and using photography to document my knowledge and my journey.
+In the spring, I will be embarking on a journey that I have never experienced before - Microcampus.
+During my stay, I will be investigating Local Spirits/Legends/Stories (more specifically the ficus tree and how people interact with them) and using photography to document my knowledge and my journey.
 I started off with a lot of topics, but then I slowly narrowed it down to one final topic with the help from Mr. T.

 Before making my final decision on what my topic was, I had three topics in total.
 My first choice was food, then photography, and mythology / legends in third.
 At first, I wanted to investigate food because of my love for cooking.
 But I soon realized that investigating in photography and mythology / legends in Xizhou is something that I can only experience once.
 After that, I merged the two topics and discarded my first one to create a brand new one: Local Spirits/Legends/Stories while using photography to document my work.